About Stevens-Johnson Syndrome Lawsuits:

 What are SJS and TEN?

-There have been many lawsuits against doctors for medical negligence when Stevens-Johnson Syndrome and toxic epidermal necrolysis occurred.
-Since the most common cause of SJS/ TEN is from reactions to drugs prescribed by medical providers, their action – or inaction – have led many Americans to suffer this painful skin condition as a result.
+There have been many lawsuits against doctors for medical negligence when Stevens-Johnson syndrome and toxic epidermal necrolysis occurred.
+Since the most common cause of SJS/ TEN is reactions to drugs prescribed by medical providers, their actions – or inaction – have led many Americans to suffer this painful skin condition as a result.
 When medical malpractice happens, the physician should be held responsible.